nishantdhiman30/Web-Dev/README.md

 # Web-Dev
-A web app to play different drum sounds to impress your friends.
+Drum kit - A web app to play different drum sounds to impress your friends.
+Simon Game - A simulation of the retro Simon Game